nyaxt/webpackage/draft-yasskin-http-origin-signed-responses.md

 refresh that signature.
 Each signature directly signs the significant headers of the exchange and identifies one of those headers that enforces the integrity of the exchange's payload.

+CNOTE Chrome ToT currently expects that there is only one signature in an exchange.

 The `Signature` header is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be a list (Section 4.8 of